dejanstojanovic/Application-Plugin-Manager/README.md

 This simple approach can be useful for desktop application when your plugin will be loadad in your app most probably only once, but in case you want to use this approach in some very busy services, you might get out of the memory pretty quickly.
 That is why I started working on this library to enable using plugins without worries that application will loose on performance even though functinality is splited into seperate assembly files.

+_This is not replacement for MEF and it is not intended to be.
+It is just a bit different approach trying to solve some issues which MEF(Managed Extensibility Framework) does not solve by default_

 ###Differences comapring to MEF
 This solution solves few problems which MEF doesn't:
 - Assembly file locking